 Programs and Wildlife

 Homosassa Springs Wildlife State Park is an excellent site for birding.
-The Pepper Creek Birding Trail runs from the visitor center parking area along the tram road and loops through the parking areas at Fish Bowl Drive and returns via a boat ride along Pepper Creek.
+The Pepper Creek Birding Trail runs from the visitor center parking area along the tram road and ends at the parking areas at Fish Bowl Drive.
 This trail is one of 20 birding trails in Citrus County that are part of the Great Florida Birding Trail.
 An information kiosk is located at the trailhead behind the parking area of the visitor center on U.S. 19.